 A number of introverts may shudder at this one, and sensibly.
 Dealing with conflict in person can be pretty tricky, and comes with a few cautions, but is nevertheless incredibly essential to support other conflict resolution technique.

 Till the time you work with a team, it is obvious for you to deal with conflict as a leader.
 Reinforcing your conflict-resolution skills can prove your leadership qualities in your organization.
 These moments can be an excellent opportunity for your team to grow and strengthen.
 Your team is counting on you to assist them in resolving issues and keeping organizational morale up.
-As a leader you can also expertise your skills by opting leadership and management courses.
+As a leader, you can also expertise your skills by opting learning and development course.